kkemple/kurtiskemple.com/core-ip-docs/information-physics-theory.md

 ### Connection to Collision Theory

-The collision-diffusion mechanism established by the cosmic collision creates the boundary information gradients that conscious agents learn to navigate.
-Consciousness evolved as a specialized response to the irreversibility and information processing requirements established by the collision of infinite information surfaces.
+The collision-diffusion mechanism established by the cosmic collision creates the boundary information gradients that conscious agents evolved to navigate.
+Consciousness emerged as a specialized evolutionary response to the irreversibility and information processing requirements established by the CDE.

 The collision-diffusion equation governs the large-scale information dynamics within which consciousness operates: